When a character has a number as a name.

 - V for Vendetta: V's name was derived from being an experiment who was in room five, which has the Roman numeral V. Not that the comic's version considered it a name as such.

-- X-23 from X-Men, teenaged Opposite-Sex Clone of Wolverine.
+- X-23 from X-Men, teenaged Opposite-Sex Clone of Wolverine (however rarely used by her friends and family, and mainly by those attempting to dehumanize her).
 Also, Fantomex.
 His real name is Charlie-Cluster 7, while his official codename is Weapon XIII.
 Last but not least: Wolverine himself, as he is Weapon X.

-- Note, though, that originally Weapon X was simply a [Dark Age Of Superhero Names cool-sounding codename], until Grant Morrison decided that it was part of the much-larger Weapon Plus program, going all the way back to Weapon I in WW 2: Captain America.
+- Note, though, that originally Weapon X was simply a cool-sounding codename, until Grant Morrison decided that it was part of the much-larger Weapon Plus program, going all the way back to Weapon I in WW2: Captain America.

 - 355 in Y: The Last Man.